“Mystery is the catalyst for imagination.”

 Our viral campaign for this found footage thriller was so authentic that NASA issued a public statement insisting, “the film was a complete work of fiction.”

 Through a series of daisy chained clues, fans worked together to uncover GPS coordinates hidden in single frames of the film's trailer, buried treasure in Louisiana (literally), a cellphone hidden in a Chicago train station locker and more.
-All while following a prequel of sorts leading up to the events seen in the film.
+All while following an IRL prequel of sorts leading up to the events seen in the film.